synoa/services.getting.started/README.md

-# microservices.getting.started
+# services.getting.started
-Learn how to create Microservices the Synoa Style
+Learn how to create Services the Synoa Style